Rating 5 stars

 The title of the book is an old name for the hare, and hares appear, often briefly and subtly, in the narrative.
 They feature more strongly, largely by means of their elusiveness, in the fifth chapter.
 Hares are significant in folklore around the world, but particularly in British folklore.
 They are connected to shape shifting, seen as supernatural messengers, and were used by Boudicca to plot the route of her victories in battle against the Romans.
 I’ve only seen one hare, in the area of France known as entre Cher et Loire.
 We were visiting friends and taking their rescue dog Jim, a noble looking French gun dog the colour of a red squirrel whose hunting instinct was mildly inept, on a stroll through their local vineyard.
 Suddenly, Jim set off on a mission, occasionally hopping up above the tops of the vines like Zebedee.
 We were nonplussed until a pair of long, black tipped ears appeared among the vines, followed by the most beautiful hare zigzagging across the line of vines we were walking down, a couple of rows down from Jim.
 It was magnificent, a muscular marvel built for both stealth and speed.
 Jim didn’t stand a chance.
 Cox lists a number of folk names for hares, and the one that seems most accurate to me, based on my sole encounter, is Stag of the Stubble.

 The final chapter is an ode to Dartington and a house that seemed to imbue Cox’s life with magic.
 It’s also an account of the last days of two of his cats.
 As the ownee of a cat who is now 19 years old, I appreciated reading about Cox’s oldest cat, The Bear, and his lengthy slumbers “2,000 leagues below consciousness”.
-My first encounter with Cox was via the My Sad Cat Twitter account, in which The Bear suffered the slings and arrows of being a wise old soul surrounded by oiks like Cox and two of his other cats, Shipley and Ralph.
-This led me to the 21st Century Yokel columns in the Guardian and then to Cox’s first crowd funded book of the same name.
-Reading about The Bear’s passing didn’t upset me, because it felt natural.
+My first encounter with Cox was via the 21st Century Yokel columns in the Guardian which led me to seek him out on Twitter, under the same name as his columns and then the title of his first crowdfunded book.
+Here I also found the My Sad Cat Twitter account, in which The Bear suffered the slings and arrows of being a wise old soul surrounded by oiks like Cox and two of his other cats, Shipley and Ralph.
+Reading about The Bear’s passing in Ring the Hill didn’t upset me, because it felt natural.
 Shipley’s passing made me cry, though, I think because the choice Cox had to make is the one I will eventually, and probably soon in the greater scheme of things*, have to make for my fluffpot, who has hyperthyroidism and early stage kidney disease, both currently under control but on the cusp of not being.
 It felt silly to cry, but then again not silly at all.
 Some pets make more of an emotional impact than others, and it felt as though Shipley was just such a pet for Cox.
 The Bear’s and Shipley’s evenings of life are surrounded by a bucolic happiness for Cox found in the Dartington community and the nature of the area.
 It’s a beautiful conclusion to a wonderful book.